 Amen.

-All right, so liberalism is a mental illness.
+So liberalism is a mental illness.

 Exactly.

-Well, Rush, that's the exact reason why they're coming again against you there on CBS the way they do.
+Well, Rush, that's the exact reason why they're coming against you there on CBS the way they do.

 It's a form of mental illness.

-It's spontaneous, it's triggered.
+It's triggered.

 These people are normal in every way when you talk to them.